XxCHANDLERxX/notes/sci206/README.md

 Air on your break lines reduces the movement--you compress air until you reach the end of the range of the pedal.

-Demo: Stepping on a balloon pops it.
+*Demo:*: Stepping on a balloon pops it.
 But four underneath a board spreads out the force, and I can stand on it.